tripl-to/proposal/docs/README.md

-# Introduction
+# Introduction - TRIPL = smaRT TRaveL IndusTRy PRoTocoL

+TRIPL allows a direct interaction between the hotels, airlines, experience providers (_hosts_) and travelers.
+TRIPL is a protocol that enables a new distributed market based on web3 and blockchain technologies.
+A standard protocol based on smart contracts allow the industry to interact in a new way, between hosts and travellers.

+New application could be developed, such as:
+- Allotment auctions.
+- Cross _hosts_ traveller points.
+- New reputation system for both _hosts_ and travellers that can integrate with old ones.

 Hotel nights, flight seats, opera tickets and a place in an exotic expedition can be seen as NFTs.

-TRIPL = smaRT TRaveL IndusTRy PRoTocoL

 ## TRIPL solves